But, let’s start with a word about the museum and then about its permanent collection.

 The Russian-Ukrainian church Baroque, that had adopted a lot of western art elements, started to arrive to this area of Banat, although in a slightly different version.

-Especially significant was Dimitrije Popović who spent most of his life in Zrenjanin, where he had a painting studio.
-He was a representative of an early-Baroque Ukrainian tradition.
-But, the influence of central European elements was also present in his work.
+Especially significant was Dimitrije Popović, who spent most of his life in Zrenjanin, where he had a painting studio.
+He was a representative of an early Ukrainian Baroque tradition.
+But the influence of central European elements was also present in his work.

 An icon painter and another representative of the so-called “transitional style”, Teodor Popović, probably attended Dimitrije Popović’s school.